 If you wish to see how much a payroll deduction amount will affect your take-home pay, you may use the Gross-to-Net Calculator on the HRIS system.
 Employees who use electronic time sheets may enter GN on the header action line of their time sheet.
-Employees who do not use electronic time sheets may request help from their personnel assistant (DOT employees contact Employee Services).
+Employees who do not use electronic time sheets may request help from their human resources associate (DOT employees contact Employee Services).

-The RIC investment providers offer a variety of investment options to meet both conservative and aggressive investors' needs.
+The RIC investment providers offer a variety of investment options to meet both conservative, moderate, and aggressive investors' needs.
 For a list of funds, review the RIC At-A-Glance.
-Funds have no sales charges or transfer restrictions (short-term trading restrictions may apply).
+Funds have no sales charges or transfer fees/restrictions (short-term trading restrictions may apply).